-Some new coaches freak out at the thought of having to come up with original ideas, but they really shouldn’t because there are lots of different options and I’m about to share 12 of them with you.
+If you’re one of them, you really shouldn’t because there are lots of different options and I’m about to share 12 of them with you.

 1. Personal Stories

-Personal stories are the single most powerful post a Life Coach can write.
+Personal stories are the single most powerful post a life coach can write.

-Talking about how you encountered issues similar to those your clients face and how you dealt with them can quickly build credibility and trust.
+Talking about how you encountered issues similar to those your clients face and how you dealt with them effectively can quickly build credibility and trust.

 2. Other Stories That Don’t Include You